"Gratitude unlocks the fullness of life. It turns what we have into enough." — Melodie Beatty

 What if you and I, and everyone else who meets us here, reaches out to thank one or two people to whom we are grateful?
 Maybe that person did something meaningful for you ten years ago or two weeks ago.
 The timeline doesn't matter, but the gratitude does.

 Reach deep inside so this becomes more than a simple thank you; allow it to become an expression of deepest appreciation.
 Research tells us that your benefactor will likely be inspired to pass it on.
 And maybe... just maybe.... this chain of gratitude will travel far and wide, making the world a better place in the process.
 After all, if we don't change the world, who will?

 Peace, love and much gratitude, Underdogs!

 On Day 20 of The Big Joy of Little Things, I am thankful to many people, especially....

-72. My husband and sons who own my heart, which can be dangerous sometimes, but on most days you make bad days good and good days great.
-And every day, I love you.
+72. My husband and sons who own my heart, which can be dangerous sometimes, but on most days my crew makes bad days good and good days great.
+And every day, I love them more.

 73. Dear friends who take my hand, walk this journey by my side, and whisper sage (and often funny) words in my ear.
 You listen to me ramble and you get my girl perspective.
 I don't know what I would do without you.
 Honestly.
 I'm panicking just thinking about it.